ircv3/ircv3-specifications/extensions/chghost-3.2.md

 ---
 The chghost client capability allows a server to directly inform clients about a host or user change without having to send a fake quit and join.
-This capability MUST be referred to as 'chghost' at capability negotiation time.
+This capability MUST be referred to as `chghost` at capability negotiation time.

 When enabled, clients will get the CHGHOST message to designate the host of a user changing for clients on common channels with them.